.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What are prices like?

-Although our locality pages mention only four star and three star hotels, which cost at least $80.00 per night for a single room, less expensive lodging exists.
-(Check out the Let's Go series of travel books for useful suggestions.)
-Meals don't usually cost much in Sicily compared to other regions of Italy; it's possible to order a good seafood meal for $20.00 and a delicious pizza for $9.00.
+Although our hotel and trip planning page reviews only four star and three star hotels, which cost at least €80.00 per night for a single room, less expensive lodging exists.
+(TripAdvisor.Com is a good source for finding it.)
+Meals don't usually cost much in Sicily compared to other regions of Italy; it's possible to order a good seafood meal for €25.00 and a delicious pizza for €9.00.
 There are some ironies, however.
 For example, there are pizzerias where beer (either bottled or on tap) costs almost as much as the pizza.
 Resort areas like Taormina are understandably more expensive than other places.
 The advantage of larger cities like Palermo and Catania is that they offer a wider range of prices.
 Gas (petrol) is expensive but public transportation is inexpensive compared to Germany, the US and the UK, although it must be said that Italian train service is not as efficient as what you'll find in those countries.

 Is it easy to get ripped off in restaurants and other establishments?